 I am married to an illegal alien who is also legally married to someone else.
 What can be done?

 Along with marriage fraud, ReportIllegals.com has been shocked to learn of the preponderance of bigamy.
 This would be a reportable illegal activity that could affect a petition for sponsorship of residency.

 If you file a report with ReportIllegals.com it is important that you submit copies of the marriage licenses.
 You may submit the licenses via email.
 Be sure to include your identifier.
 Reports will be then filed with the proper authorities, the local police where the alleged bigamist resides.
 However, the filing of the report by ReportIllegals.com likely will be inadequate because of reluctance of local police to pursue bigamy charges.
 Advice from the Fighting Bigamy Google Group (below) is to "become a friendly pest to the police department as well as the prosecutor."
 If you are really serious about pursuing the bigamy, obtain the services of an attorney who can file a complaint along with copies of the marriage licenses to either the local police or district attorney.

-See Mission impossible: Finding out if someone is married for an in-depth discussion on what should be done and how to do it.
+See Check Out Your New Love for an in-depth discussion on what should be done and how to do it.

 Is there a support group and forum for victims of bigamy?

-Yes, consider joining the Fight Bigamy Google Group.
+Yes, consider joining the Fight Bigamy.
 Join for free by clicking below:

 I am fearful my child may be abducted to a foreign country.
 What can be done?

 Under Federal and State laws, international parental child abduction is a crime.
 In fact, the "Protect Act" of 2003 makes attempted international parental child abduction a crime.
 If your child is the victim of an international parental child abduction, or you fear the possibility of an abduction, visit International Parental Child Abduction and www.usdoj.gov/usao/eousa/foia_reading_room/usam/title9/crm01957.htm.